Critical Information

 The number of children ages 3 to 17 struggling with anxiety or depression rose by 1.5 million between 2016 and 2020.
-Educators trained in mental health and SEL will be prepared to reverse this alarming trend.
+Educators trained in resilience will fortify their students and raise their potential for learning.

 Synchronous solutions…